pkali/scorch_src/MANUAL_EN.md

 - At the beginning of each round, each tank has 99 ash units of energy.
 - Tanks' energy is depleted in 3 ways:
     * one unit after each shot is fired
-    * while falling (one pixel down 2 units).
+    * while falling (one pixel down - 2 units).
     * when a projectile hits the tank or next to it - and here the amount of energy subtracted depends on the distance from the center of the explosion and the type/power of the projectile.

 ### How energy subtraction works (and earning money!).
-After each round the amount of money gained/lost is calculated this is done on the basis of two variables accumulated by each tank during the round.
+After each round the amount of money gained/lost is calculated, this is done on the basis of two variables accumulated by each tank during the round.
 These variables are:

 `gain` - energy "captured" from tanks hit (also if you hit yourself :) and here's the catch, if you have very little energy left it can be profitable to hit yourself with a powerful weapon!

-`lose` - energy lost due to explosion/fall (and here it is important to count the total loss of energy even if the tank has less at the moment of hit).
+`lose` - energy lost due to explosion/fall (and here it is important - to count the total loss of energy even if the tank has less at the moment of hit).

 In addition, the tank that won the round has a parameter gain (captured from hit tanks energy) increased by the remaining energy at the end of the round (because it did not die and should have it - although it also happens otherwise :) )